 The set of K.C.
 Undercover was amazing.
 It was such a family atmosphere that it didn’t ever feel like work.
 The cast and crew joked around 90% of the time and that’s one of the reasons why I think the show was so successful because you could see and feel the joy in what we were all doing.

-For those that haven’t heard or seen the series, how would you describe it?
+For those that haven’t seen the series, how would you describe it?

 I would describe K.C.
 Undercover as a show about a family of spies trying to live a normal life as they save the world one day at a time.

-How is it acting alongside the rest of the cast?
+What’s it like acting alongside the rest of the cast?

 It was an incredible experience acting alongside the rest of the cast.
 I learned a lot from each of the cast members that I’ll never forget.
 The bonds we created over the years is something that I’ll cherish forever.
 They each have a special place in my heart.